rudoyeugene/multi_ip_updater/README.md

       - NEXT_DNS_UPDATE_ID=111000222 # your NextDNS update unique id
 ```

-### AWS Route 53 required policy
+### * AWS Route 53 policy:
-Before you can do Route 53 updates you must create a User in IAM with proper permissions:
+- You need to create IAM User with the following policy to be able to update Route 53 record:
 ```json
 {
     "Version": "2012-10-17",